ekaterinahubkina/ekaterinahubkina/README.md

 ### I'm a Front-end developer 💻

 ❤️ I'm passionate about JS and writing code
-🌱 I’m currently learning Node.js at Yandex Practicum
+🌱 I’m currently learning Redux
 💞️ I’m looking to collaborate on real projects and create intuitive, efficient and user-friendly interfaces

 ###  My skills: ⚒️